 Catholic Urban Partnership

-Cathedral 7-12 High School is a proud partner with Saint Patrick School and Our Lady of Perpetual Help Mission Grammar School in creating a seamless pathway from pre-K to college for inner-city Boston students.
-Formally known as the Catholic Urban Partnership, CUP was formed in 2014 and expanded with Saint Patrick’s in 2018.
+Cathedral 7-12 High School is proud to partner with Our Lady of Perpetual Help Mission Grammar School in creating a seamless pathway from Pre-K to college for inner-city Boston students.
+Known as the Catholic Urban Partnership, CUP was formed in 2014.
 The partnership, rooted in gospel values, will better prepare Boston’s students for college and leadership for life.
-Together, the schools are aligning curriculum and instructional practices while increasing academic, social, and emotional supports for students.
+Together, the schools are aligning their curriculum and instructional practices while increasing academic, social, and emotional supports for students.

-Students in partner schools attend either Mission or Saint Patrick through the 6th grade and have a pathway for admission to Cathedral High School where 100% of students have graduated and earned college admission for 16 years.
+Students in partner schools attend Mission Grammar through the 6th grade and have a pathway for admission to Cathedral High School where 100% of students have graduated and earned college admission for nearly 20 years.

 The Catholic Schools Foundation supports the Catholic Urban Partnership with scholarships and enrollment support.